AlferovKirill/AlferovKirill/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning: HTML&CSS and Python/Django
+- 🌱 I’m currently learning: 💠Python, 💠C++ and 💠HTML&CSS
 - 🤔 I’m looking for help with Classic Pong: testing, suggestions, adding features and etc.
 - 💬 Ask me about anything you want
 - 📫 How to reach me: alferovkirill.mai@yandex.ru